What is Dunning?

 Factor in time to apply payments

-For some payment channels, the cash application may be automated, but for others, it may require accounting staff to match the payment to the invoice manually.
+For some payment channels, the cash application may be automated, but for others, it may require accounting staff to manually match the payment to the invoice.
 For example, payments made by credit cards are often automatically matched to the associated invoice by the processor/gateway.
 However, payments coming into your house bank via ACH payments, wire transfers, and checks may require human action to post the receivable to the customer’s account.

 Analyze your cash application process.
 How long does it take after you receive a customer payment to apply the credit to their account balance?
 If there is a lag, consider building allowances into the dunning timelines to account for manual cash application.
 For example, if credit card payments are automatically posted to the customer’s account, you can start dunning for late payers the day after the invoice is due.
 However, if wire transfers require manual reconciliation, you might wait 5 days before categorizing an account as past due.